- Best time to visit Yosemite: at a glance

 When should I avoid Yosemite National Park?

-Avoid Yosemite National Park during peak season (summer (June-August in Northern Hemisphere)) if you want fewer crowds and lower prices.
+Avoid Yosemite National Park during peak season (summer (June-August)) if you want fewer crowds and lower prices.
 Also consider local school holidays (when domestic travel surges) and weather extremes (varies by region during peak heat).

 What is the weather like in Yosemite National Park?